Re-thinking M&E design - why fixings should be a strategic choice

 Published on: 18 March 2026

-In the fast-paced world of construction and building services, attention often gravitates toward major systems – HVAC units, electrical panels, and plumbing networks.
-Yet, beneath these headline components lies an unsung hero: mechanical and electrical (M&E) fixings.
+In the fast-paced world of construction and building services, attention often gravitates toward defining the major HVAC and electrical equipment required to deliver the functional services.
+Yet, beneath these headline components lies an unsung hero: mechanical and electrical fixings.
 These small but vital elements ensure that installations are secure, compliant, and built to last.
-Unfortunately, they’re frequently left out of specifications, creating hidden risks that can derail even the most well-planned projects.
+Unfortunately, M&E design is frequently left out of specifications, creating hidden risks that can derail even the most well-planned projects.

 M&E designDespite their importance, fixings rarely receive the attention they deserve during design and procurement.
 Why?